-EITE 525 Data-Driven Instruction for Individualized Learning 4.5 credit hours
+EITE 525 Data-Driven Instruction for Individualized Learning

 This course focuses on data-driven instruction that is based on the continuous loop of introducing new and deeper content and assessing individual learner outcomes.
 Technologies that support compiling data and the analysis of information within this loop are examined.
 Students will evaluate the similarities and differences of data-driven instruction versus traditional approaches and the impact of each method.